 (4) When the member has lived in more than one state, the trust must provide that the funds remaining upon the death of the member are distributed to each state in which the member received Medicaid based on each state’s proportionate share of the total amount of Medicaid benefits paid by all states on the member’s behalf.

-Effective sixty days after the end of the maintenance of effort and continuous eligibility provisions of Section 6008 of the Families First Coronavirus Response Act (Public Law No. 116-127), a trust that meets all the following criteria as determined by the MassHealth agency:

-(1) The trust was created for a disabled individual younger than 65 years old.

-(2) (a) The trust was created for the sole benefit of the individual, by the individual, on or after December 13, 2016; or

-(b) The trust was created for the sole benefit of the individual by the individual's parent, grandparent, legal guardian, conservator, or a court.

-(3) The trust provides that the Commonwealth of Massachusetts will receive amounts remaining in the account upon the death of the individual up to the amount paid by the MassHealth agency for services to the individual.

-(4) When the member has lived in more than one state, the trust must provide that the funds remaining upon the death of the member or early termination of the trust are distributed to each state in which the member received Medicaid based on each state’s proportionate share of the total amount of Medicaid benefits paid by all states on the member’s behalf.

-(5) The trust must include provisions that the trustee will promptly provide written notice of the death of the individual, proposed early termination, and any other changes, such as the appointment of another trustee, as well as accountings or other documents of the administration of the trust to the MassHealth agency or its designee.

-Spouse – a person married to the applicant or member according to the laws of the Commonwealth of Massachusetts.
+Spouse.
+A person married to the applicant or member according to the laws of the Commonwealth of Massachusetts.

-Stream of Income – income received on a regular basis.
+Stream of Income.
+Income received on a regular basis.

-Substantial Gainful Activity – generally, employment that provides a set amount of gross earnings as determined by the Social Security Administration (SSA) under Title XVI of the Social Security Act.
+Substantial Gainful Activity.
+Generally, employment that provides a set amount of gross earnings as determined by the SSA under Title XVI of the Social Security Act.

-Supplemental Security Income (SSI) Program – a program that provides financial assistance to needy persons who are 65 years of age or older, blind, or disabled.
-This program is established under Title XVI of the Social Security Act and is administered by the Social Security Administration.
+Supplemental Security Income (SSI) Program.
+A program that provides financial assistance to needy persons who are 65 years of age or older, blind, or disabled.
+This program is established under Title XVI of the Social Security Act and is administered by the SSA.
 Such persons automatically receive MassHealth.

-Tax Dependent – a qualifying child or qualifying relative, other than the taxpayer or spouse, who entitles the taxpayer to claim a dependency exemption.
+Tax Dependent.
+A qualifying child or qualifying relative, other than the taxpayer or spouse, who entitles the taxpayer to claim a dependency exemption.
 An individual who files a return but is claimed as a dependent by someone else is still a tax dependent.

-Tax Filer – any individual, including his or her spouse if married filing jointly, who intends to file a federal tax return for the year in which a member of the tax household is seeking or receives benefits and who claims an exemption for him or herself.
+Tax Filer.
+Any individual, including their spouse if married filing jointly, who intends to file a federal tax return for the year in which a member of the tax household is seeking or receives benefits and who claims an exemption for themselves.
 An individual who files a return but is claimed as a dependent by someone else is still a tax dependent.

-Tax Household – all members who are claimed on the tax return, including the tax filer(s) and all dependents.
+Tax Household.
+All members who are claimed on the tax return, including the tax filer(s) and all dependents.

-Third Party – any individual, entity, or program that is or may be responsible to pay all or part of the expenditures for medical benefits.
+Third Party.
+Any individual, entity, or program that is or may be responsible for paying all or part of the expenditures for medical benefits.